Laptop buying guide

 We have solutions to any networking problems you have, call in and speak to one of our knowledgeable colleagues to find out how to fix it.

 We want you to get the best from your new PC.
-Our Kit Insurance gives you the peace-of-mind to use your laptop wherever and whenever you like.
+Our Care Plan gives you the peace-of-mind to use your laptop wherever and whenever you like.

 If your laptop breaks down outside of the manufacturer’s warranty or through accidental damage, we’ll repair it within 14 days and give you a loan laptop to use in the meantime.
 If we can’t repair it, we’ll give you a brand new one at no additional cost.